Patch-Based Stochastic Attention for Image Editing: Conclusion

 In this work, we have presented PSAL, an efficient patch-based stochastic attention layer that is not limited by GPU memory.
 We have showed that our layer gives a much lighter memory load, scaling to very high resolution images.
 This makes the processing of high resolution images possible with deep networks using attention, without any of the customary tricks currently used (subsampling, etc).
 Furthermore, new network architectures using attention mechanisms on low level features are now conceivable.
 We have demonstrated the use of PSAL in several tasks, showing in particular that high resolution image inpainting is achievable with PSAL.

 We plan to continue this work by applying the proposed attention layer to other image editing tasks, and in particular to be able to process videos, which is not achievable at this point in time by classical attention architectures, due to the memory constraints addressed in the present work.
+PSAL could also possibly be employed for the most recent, well-performing, neural networks involved in restoration tasks, such as diffusion models.